 This document explains the required steps to configure the Active Directory Security (ADS) Assessment included with your Azure Log Analytics Workspace and entitled Microsoft On-Demand assessment.

-There are configuration and setup tasks to be completed prior to executing the assessment setup tasks in this document.
-For all pre-work, follow the Getting Started with On-Demand Assessments in the Services Hub Resource Center.
+!
+Important: There are configuration and setup tasks to be completed prior to executing the assessment setup tasks in this document.
+For all prework, follow the Assessment Setup Guide from the Services Hub Resource Center.